A tropical approach to a generalized Hodge conjecture for positive currents: Introduction

 Integrating along complex analytic subsets of $X$ provides an important class of strongly positive currents on $X$.
 If $Z$ is a $p$-dimensional complex analytic subset of $X$, then the \emph{integration current} $[Z]$ is the $(p,p)$-dimensional current defined by integrating over the smooth locus

 Suppose from now on that $X$ is an $n$-dimensional smooth projective algebraic variety over the complex numbers, and let $p$ and $q$ be nonnegative integers with $p+q=n$.
-Let us consider the following statements: \begin{enumerate} \item[($\textrm{HC}$)] The Hodge conjecture\\ The Hodge conjecture holds for $X$ in codimension $q$, that is, the intersection
+Let us consider the following statements: \begin{enumerate} \item[($\textrm{HC}$)] The Hodge conjecture: The intersection

-consists of classes of $p$-dimensional algebraic cycles with rational coefficients.\\ \item[($\textrm{HC}'$)] The Hodge conjecture for currents\\ If $\mathscr{T}$ is a $(p,p)$-dimensional real closed current on $X$ with cohomology class
+consists of classes of $p$-dimensional algebraic cycles with rational coefficients.\\ \item[($\textrm{HC}'$)] The Hodge conjecture for currents: If $\mathscr{T}$ is a $(p,p)$-dimensional real closed current on $X$ with cohomology class

 then $\mathscr{T}$ is a weak limit of the form